getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 Unfortunately, it can be quite challenging to ensure that source maps are actually valid and uploaded correctly.
 To ensure that everything is working as intended, you can add the `--validate` flag when uploading source maps.
 It attempts to parse the source maps and verify source references locally.
 Note that this flag might produce false positives if you have references to external source maps.
 {%- endcapture -%}
 {%- include components/alert.html
-  title="Validating Sourcemaps with Sentry CLI" content=__alert_content
+  title="Validating source maps with Sentry CLI" content=__alert_content
 %}